thisisfrey/django-crm-app/docu/database-model.md

 ## 4. Django administration

-To add the database to the Django app administration, the [admin.py](../dcrm/website/admin.py) needs to register the record from the model like this:
+To add the database to the Django administration, the file [admin.py](../dcrm/website/admin.py) needs to register the record from the model like this:

 ```python